 Brian Says: Speaking of Mean Girls, Rachel McAdams' Morning Glory was SO underrated!
 If Alice in Wonderland wins this, I might throw a remote through the TV.
 Actually, anything except a Kids victory will elicit violent behavior.

-Best Performance by an Actress in a Motion Picture - Drama
+Should Win: Natalie Portman, Black Swan (Brian and Jason)Best Performance by an Actor in a Motion Picture - Drama

 Should've Been Nominated: Hailee Steinfeld, True Grit (Brian and Jason)